drewprinster/jaws-x/README.md

 This repository contains code for both a 2023 ICML paper a 2023 COPA extended abstract:

 1. Drew Prinster, Suchi Saria, and Anqi Liu.
-JAWS-X: Addressing efficiency bottlenecks of conformal prediction under standard and feedback covariate shift.
-International Conference on Machine Learning (ICML), 2023.
+JAWS-X: Addressing efficiency bottlenecks of conformal prediction under standard and feedback covariate shift. *International Conference on Machine Learning (ICML)*, 2023.

 2. Drew Prinster, Suchi Saria, and Anqi Liu.
-Efficient Approximate Predictive Inference Under Feedback Covariate Shift with Influence Functions.
-Conformal and Probabilistic Prediction with Applications (COPA), 2023.*
+Efficient Approximate Predictive Inference Under Feedback Covariate Shift with Influence Functions. *Conformal and Probabilistic Prediction with Applications (COPA)*, 2023.*

 We also build heavily on code from the following paper: Clara Fannjiang, Stephen Bates, Anastasios N Angelopoulos, Jennifer Listgarten, and Michael I Jordan.
-Conformal prediction under feedback covariate shift for biomolecular design.
-Proceedings of the National Academy of Sciences, 119(43):e2204569119, 2022.
+Conformal prediction under feedback covariate shift for biomolecular design. *Proceedings of the National Academy of Sciences*, 119(43):e2204569119, 2022.

 This repository was last updated and cleaned up on August 11th, 2023!
 The code should now be ready to clone and play with, though I will continue to work improving the repo's useability and clarity throughout August 2023.
 Please don't hestitate to reach out at drew@cs.jhu.edu with questions!